NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 To help operators ensure there is no such extraneous configuration on the managed devices, the compliance reporting feature supports the so-called `strict` mode.
 This mode not only checks whether the required configuration is present but also reports any configuration present on the device that is not part of the template.

-You can configure this mode in the report definition, when specifying the device template to check against, for example:
+You can enable `strict` mode in a report definition or when running a compliance-template check directly, for example:

 ```bash
 ncs(config)# compliance template interfaces check device ios0 strict